2023 Best Value Geological & Earth Sciences Bachelor's Degree Schools in the Rocky Mountains Region

 Top 10 Best Geological & Earth Sciences Bachelor's Degree Schools

 Our 2023 rankings named Brigham Young University - Idaho the best value school in the Rocky Mountains Region for geological and earth sciences students working on their bachelor’s degree.
-BYU - I is a fairly large private not-for-profit school located in the distant town of Rexburg.
+BYU - I is a fairly large private not-for-profit school located in the town of Rexburg.

-Out of the 13 schools in the Rocky Mountains Region that were part of this year’s ranking, Brigham Young University - Provo landed the # 2 spot on the list.
-BYU is a very large private not-for-profit school located in the midsize city of Provo.
+A rank of #2 on this year’s list means Brigham Young University - Provo is a great value for geological and earth sciences students working on their bachelor’s degree.
+BYU is a very large private not-for-profit school located in the city of Provo.

 Out-of-state tuition fees for undergraduate students at BYU are $6,120 per year.